joisig/joisig.com/_posts/2018-10-19-deep-domain-expertise-but-no-cto-heres-a-guide-to-hiring-one.md

 ## You need a bullshit detector

 In the situation described above, the current founders are not technical.
-Whenever you're non-technical and are hiring for an important technical role, it's very important to get the help of an experienced technical person you trust to act as a &#8220;bullshit detector&#8221; for whoever you've short listed.
+Whenever you're non-technical and are hiring for an important technical role, it's very important to get the help of an experienced technical person you trust to act as a "bullshit detector" for whoever you've short listed.
 Ideally you would get somebody you trust, who would be a fit for the CTO position (but who isn't available or willing to join a startup), and ask for their time to do 2-3 technical interviews once you've done the first round of interviews.

 ## Summary